sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 ## Set up the call center in Salesforce

 1. Download the call center definition file from the following location: `https://github.com/microsoft/copilot-for-service/blob/main/samples/SFCallCenter/Dynamics365CallCenter.xml`.
+Make sure you are signed into GitHub to access the file.

 1. Open the file, replace the "CTI Adapter URL" with the embedded widget URL, and then save your changes.